Was it something I said?

 I started crying right there in the middle of the aisle in between the pizza and the novelty foods.

-I was looking around to make sure no one could see me but it was this amazing moment of being touched (very appropriately) by a stranger in this moment that no one talks about in blogging.
+I was looking around to make sure no one could see me but it was this amazing moment of being touched (very appropriately) by a stranger at this moment that no one talks about in blogging.

 I do have the option to leave the comment section off of my blog as well but I keep it there because I want to hear what you have to say.